German cockroach: Pest control

+The German cockroach is resistant to 42 active ingredients from most major groups of synthetic insecticides such as organochlorides, organophosphates, carbamates, synthetic pyrethroids, neonicotinoids, oxadiazines, and phenyl pyrazoles.

+German cockroach resistance was first observed with chlordane in 1952.
+Because German cockroaches have a very high number of genes, they can adapt and evolve resistance to pesticides.
+They also have many receptors for smell and can sense new food sources.

 German cockroaches are thigmotactic, meaning they prefer confined spaces, and they are small compared to other pest species, so they can hide within small cracks and crevices that are easy to overlook, thereby evading humans and their eradication efforts.
 Conversely, the seasoned pest controller is alert for cracks and crevices where it is likely to be profitable to place baits or spray surfaces.

 To be effective, control measures must be comprehensive, sustained, and systematic; survival of just a few eggs is quite enough to regenerate a nearly exterminated pest population within a few generations, and recolonization from surrounding populations often is very rapid, too.

 Another problem in controlling German cockroaches is the nature of their population behavior.
 Though they are not social and practice no organized maternal care, females carry oothecae of 18-50 eggs (average about 32) during incubation until just before hatching, instead of dropping them as most other species of cockroaches do.
 This protects the eggs from certain classes of predation.
 Then, after hatching, nymphs largely survive by consuming excretions and molts from adults, thereby establishing their own internal microbial populations and avoiding contact with most insecticidal surface treatments and baits.
 One effective control is insect growth regulators (hydroprene, methoprene, etc.), which act by preventing molting, thus prevent maturation of the various instars.
 Caulking baseboards and around pipes may prevent the travel of adults from one apartment to another within a building.

-As an adaptive consequence of pest control by poisoned sugar baits, a strain of German cockroaches has emerged that reacts to glucose as distastefully bitter.
-They refuse to eat sweetened baits, which presents an obstacle to their control, given that baits are an economical and effective means of control.
-It also is a dramatic illustration of adaptive selection; in the absence of poisoned sweet baits, attraction to sugars strongly promotes growth, energy, and reproduction; cockroaches that are not attracted to sugars take longer to grow and reproduce, whereas in the presence of poisoned sugared baits, sugar avoidance promotes reproduction.
+As an adaptive consequence of pest control by poisoned glucose baits, a strain of German cockroaches has emerged that reacts to glucose as distastefully bitter.
+They refuse to eat baits sweetened with glucose, which presents an obstacle to their control, given that several common baits use glucose.